-Ryder Scott Company, L.P. ("Ryder Scott"), the Company's independent reserve engineers, estimated 100% of the Company's proved reserves as of December 31, 2018, 2017 and 2016.
-In accordance with SEC regulations, the reserves as of December 31, 2018, 2017 and 2016 were estimated using the Realized Prices, which reflect adjustments to the Benchmark Prices for quality, transportation fees, geographical differentials, marketing bonuses or deductions and other factors affecting the price received at the wellhead.
-See Note 6.a for additional discussion.
-The Company's reserves as of December 31, 2018, 2017 and 2016 are reported in three streams: oil, NGL and natural gas.
-The Company emphasizes that reserve estimates are inherently imprecise and that estimates of new discoveries are more imprecise than those of producing oil and natural gas properties.
-Accordingly, the estimates may change as future information becomes available.
+Ryder Scott Company, L.P. ("Ryder Scott"), the Company's independent reserve engineers, estimated 100% of the Company's proved reserves as of December 31, 2019, 2018 and 2017.
+In accordance with SEC regulations, the reserves as of December 31, 2019, 2018 and 2017 were estimated using the Realized Prices, which reflect adjustments to the Benchmark Prices for quality, transportation fees, geographical differentials, marketing bonuses or deductions and other factors affecting the price received at the wellhead.
+See Note 6.a for these Realized Prices.
+The Company's reserves as of December 31, 2019, 2018 and 2017 are reported in three streams: oil, NGL and natural gas.